-\ The author is a Research Professor at the Economic and Social Research Institute.
-I should like to thank John Evans, John Fitz Gerald, Ted Henneberry, Sean Lyons and an anonymous referee for their helpful comments and suggestions.
+^{} The author is a research professor at the Economic and Social Research Institute.
+I should like to thank John Evans, John Fitz Gerald, Ted Henneberry and Sean Lyons for their helpful comments and suggestions.
 An earlier version of the paper was submitted to the Department of Enterprise, Trade and Employment as part of the consultation process concerning the Code.
 The usual disclaimer applies.